 1. Rizal Park

-Named after the country’s national hero, inclusive of huge commemorative monument, this park is a welcome relief from the hustle and bustle and traffic which plagues the city.
+Named after the country’s national hero, inclusive of a huge commemorative monument, this park is a welcome relief from the hustle and bustle and traffic which plagues the city.
 Spread over an area of 58 hectares, this urban park has as a centerpiece the tallest flagpole in the Philippines (32m) commemorating the country’s independence.

-Entrance to the park itself is free and unrestricted, but at the sides one can find a number of curated themed gardens which are worth visiting.
+Entrance to the park itself is free and unrestricted, but at the sides, one can find a number of curated themed gardens which are worth visiting.
 The highlight amongst these is the Orchidarium which showcases the country’s rich variety of orchids alongside a butterfly pavilion.

-2. Manila Ocean Park
+2. Arroceros Forest Park

 Intramuros, which literally translates to ‘within the walls’, is the fortified historical centre within Manila city.
-Within its perimeter you’ll find both the Manila Cathedral and Fort Santiago, the latter forming part of the same defensive structure.
+Within its perimeter, you’ll find both the Manila Cathedral and Fort Santiago, the latter forming part of the same defensive structure.
 The whole area is mostly closed off to vehicles, reserved only for residents and special permit holders.

 Parts of the original wall structures are still visible, although the city itself was punished considerably in WW2.
 It is estimated that only 5% of the original buildings survived, and just about 40% of the wall was left intact.

 Nevertheless, recognising the historical importance of the site, the government of the Philippines set up the ‘Intramuros Administration’, tasked with restoring and maintaining the buildings and the surrounding walls.
-They are doing a good job, making Intramuros one of the top places to visit in Manila.
+They are doing a good job, making Intramuros one of the best places to visit in Manila.